romanpauk/dingo/docs/core-concepts.md

 ## Factories

 By default, Dingo tries to select a usable constructor automatically.
-That keeps the common case concise, but you can override construction when needed.
+That keeps the common case concise, but explicit construction overrides are available when needed.

 Factory styles in the repo: